Alimentation Couche-Tard (TSE:ATD) Price Target Raised to C$75.00

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 21st.
-Shareholders of record on Friday, July 7th will be issued a $0.14 dividend.
-The ex-dividend date of this dividend is Thursday, July 6th.
-This represents a $0.56 annualized dividend and a dividend yield of 0.82%.
-Alimentation Couche-Tard’s dividend payout ratio (DPR) is currently 14.97%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, July 21st.
+Investors of record on Friday, July 7th will be issued a $0.14 dividend.
+This represents a $0.56 annualized dividend and a yield of 0.82%.
+The ex-dividend date is Thursday, July 6th.
+Alimentation Couche-Tard’s payout ratio is presently 14.97%.

 Alimentation Couche-Tard Inc operates and licenses convenience stores in North America, Europe, and Asia.
 Its convenience stores sell tobacco products and alternative tobacco products, grocery items, candies and snacks, beer, wine, beverages, and fresh food offerings; road transportation fuels and electric vehicle charging solutions; and aviation fuels, as well as energy for stationary engines.